zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 The `params` hash can contain arrays and arrays of hashes.
 Values can be at the top level of the `params` hash or nested in another hash.
 For example, in a standard `create` action for a Person model, `params[:person]` will be a hash of all the attributes for the `Person` object.

 Note that HTML forms don't have an inherent structure to the user input data, all they generate is name-value string pairs.
-The arrays and hashes you see in your application are the result of parameter naming conventions that Rails uses.
+The arrays and hashes you see in your application are the result of parameter naming conventions that Zoisite uses.

 NOTE: The fields in the `params` hash need to be [permitted in the controller](#permitting-parameters-in-the-controller).